 Our board of directors makes determinations regarding the payment of distributions in its sole discretion and in accordance with our partnership agreement and applicable law.
-On February 6, 2020, in light of reduced expectations for Steam vessel utilization and earnings, we announced that GasLog Partners will focus its capital allocation on debt repayment and prioritizing balance sheet strength.
-The Partnership reduced its quarterly common unit distribution to \$0.125 per unit for the first quarter of 2020, from \$0.561 per unit for the fourth quarter of 2019 and then further decreased its quarterly common unit distributions to our unitholders in the future (including cumulative distributions payable with respect to our Preference Units).
-The markets in which we operate our vessels are volatile and we cannot predict with certainty the amount of cash, if any, that will be available for distributions on our common units and general partner units or to pay the quarterly preference distributions on our Preference Units.
+On February 6, 2020, in light of reduced expectations for Steam vessel utilization and earnings, as well as our increased exposure to the spot market, we announced that GasLog Partners will focus its capital allocation on debt repayment and prioritizing balance sheet strength.
+The Partnership reduced its quarterly common unit distribution to \$0.125 per unit for the first quarter of 2020, from \$0.561 per unit for the fourth quarter of 2019 and then further decreased its quarterly common unit distribution to \$0.01 per unit for the third quarter of 2020 onwards.
+On January 27, 2022 we announced that our capital allocation strategy remains unchanged with a focus on deleveraging, reducing of our break evens and repurchasing our Preference Units on an opportunistic basis (subject to Preference Unit prices).
+There is no guarantee that we will continue to make distributions to our unitholders in the future (including cumulative distributions payable with respect to our Preference Units).
+The markets in which we operate our vessels are volatile and we cannot predict with certainty the amount of cash, if any, that will be available for distribution in any period.
+We may not have sufficient cash from operations to pay quarterly distributions on our common units and general partner units or to pay the quarterly preference distributions on our Preference Units.
 The amount of cash we can distribute on our units depends upon the amount of cash we generate from our operations, which may fluctuate from quarter to quarter based on the risks described in this section, including, among other things:

-- the utilization levels of our vessels trading in the spot or short-term market; - the rates we obtain from our charters and the performance by our charterers of their obligations under the charters; - the expiration of charter contracts; - the charterers' options to terminate charter contracts; - the number of off-hire days for our fleet and the timing of, and number of days required for, dry-docking of vessels;

-- the level of our operating costs, such as the cost of crews, vessel maintenance and insurance; - the supply of LNG carriers; - prevailing global and regional economic and political conditions; and - the effect of governmental regulations and maritime self-regulatory organization standards on the conduct of our business.
+- the utilization levels of our vessels trading in the spot or short-term market; - the rates we obtain from our charters and the performance by our charterers of their obligations under the charters; - the expiration of charter contracts; - the charterers' options to terminate charter contracts; - the number of off-hire days for our fleet and the timing of, and number of days required for, dry-docking of vessels; - the level of our operating costs, such as the cost of crews, vessel maintenance and insurance; - the supply of LNG carriers; - prevailing global and regional economic and political conditions; and - the effect of governmental regulations and maritime self-regulatory organization standards on the conduct of our business.